ndcbe/optimization/org/contribute.md

 * Follow the guidelines on [code formatting](https://ndcbe.github.io/data-and-computing/notebooks/01/Pseudocode.html#python-and-commenting-guidelines).
 * Organize your notebook with sections `##` and subsections `###`.
 Unless really neccessary, do not have subsubsections `####`, as this looks ugly on the website.
 * Read your notebook carefully for grammar and spelling.
 Optionally, you can try this experimental [spell checker](https://chrome.google.com/webstore/detail/colab-spellcheck/ibnfomklkmoocmbmjlddagkippmndioc).
+* If you are creating class excerises, put the solutions (in a code cell) between the comments `### BEGIN SOLUTION` and `### END SOLUTION`.
+When I publish the notebooks to the website, a script will automatically remove the answer and replace it with `# Your solution here`.

 ## Step 1: Create a GitHub Account